Skip to content

 Likewise, when using the virtual environment, make sure to actually have the base module loaded.
 Naturally, this also applies to Slurm job scripts.

-Compatibility with virtual environments
+Problems with virtual environments

 Another approach to installing additional packages is to do a "user installation" with the command pip install --user.
 This approach is easy to use in principle, as it doesn't require setting up a virtual environment.
 However, package-provided commands may not work out-of-the-box (see the Info box at the end of this section).